 This Eastern Mediterranean spot specialises in street food style snacks as well as wholesome Turkish cuisine and sharing platters.
 The menu is light on dairy and gluten produce, making it friendly for most dietary requirements, and there are loads of vegan options, too.
-Meat-eaters can enjoy the likes of slow-roasted lamb shoulder which is marinated in a secret 12-spice blend and served with pomegranate, fresh mint and pistachio sauce.
+Meat eaters can enjoy the likes of slow-roasted lamb shoulder, which is marinated in a secret 12-spice blend and served with pomegranate, fresh mint and pistachio sauce.
 If you’re making a daytime stop, you can enjoy the brunch menu at weekends, or the lunch selection during the week.
 There is also an extensive wine selection, so you can relax with a glass at the end of a hectic day.
 Cocktails are also on offer; expect fresh, exotic flavour combinations.

 Restaurant, Polish, $$$

-opened in 1947, making it the oldest in London.
-It’s changed from being a haunt for nostalgic Polish expats to one of the area’s most popular restaurants, serving up homely, hearty cooking at extremely reasonable prices in a romantic, authentically tatty-around-the-edges setting.
-Daquise has a fascinating history; it was a favourite of Cold War-era personalities such as Christine Keeler, it was the unofficial headquarters for exiled Polish president Edward Raczynski, and Roman Polanski ate here daily when he was filming Repulsion
+This beloved Polish dining room opened in 1947, making it the oldest in London.
+It’s changed from being a haunt for nostalgic Polish expats to one of the area’s most popular restaurants, serving up homely, hearty cooking at extremely reasonable prices in a romantic, tatty-around-the-edges setting.
+Daquise has a fascinating history.
+Not only was it a favourite of Cold War-era personalities such as model Christine Keeler, but it was also the unofficial headquarters for exiled Polish president Edward Raczyński.

 Vegetarians will be staying clear of this Italian steakhouse, the frontage of which is filled with great big hunks of dry-ageing meat dangling on hooks.
-An appropriately coloured red sofa sits on the other side of the window, making the perfect spot for a macabre photo-op while you wait for your table.
+An appropriately coloured red sofa sits on the other side of the window, making a perfect spot for a macabre photo op while you wait for your table.
 Dinner here is a no-nonsense affair.
 Choose a cut of meat from the butchery counter, watch your chef hack it up and grill it with a heavy dose of theatrical flair, and tuck into the best steak of your life.

 This exclusive restaurant in a hotel setting serves meals around the clock, with breakfast and afternoon tea nestled in around lunch and dinner.
 The seasonal menu is curated with fresh produce, and the wine list is set to match each dish.
-Executive chef Adi Mandokhot, hopes to include something to satisfy all diners who visit, with a varied selection of dishes available.
+Executive chef Adi Mandokhot hopes to include something to satisfy all diners who visit, with a varied selection of dishes available.
 Designed by Alexander Waterworth Interiors, this elegant and charming spot is favoured among locals, and keeps a healthy turnover of new guests coming in all year round.

 Restaurant, Spanish, $$$

-is a bullfighting move in which the fighter dramatically changes direction).
-The food is served in vibrant surroundings, the restaurant is painted in fiery sunset colours and adorned with plenty of eclectic, 20th-century Spanish artworks.
+A favourite spot of tennis ace Rafael Nadal, Cambio de Tercio offers a modern, inventive and playful take on Spanish tapas (cambio de tercio is a bullfighting move in which the matador dramatically changes direction).
+The food is served in vibrant surroundings: the restaurant is painted in fiery sunset colours and adorned with plenty of eclectic, 20th-century Spanish artworks.
 It’s regularly billed as the best Spanish restaurant in London.